ecosensors/EcoAnemo/README.md

 ### Offset
 Fix the anemometer and orient the arm to the North.
 In that case, the variable 'WindDirectionOffset' must be egal to 0.
 If the arm is not oriented to the north, you have to modify 'WindDirectionOffset' in EcoAneno.h to.
 Expl: If the arm is oriented to the Est, the 'WindDirectionOffset' has to be changed to 90.

+### Contribute
+Test it and feel free to improve it.

 ## Version
 [26.2.2023] v.1